Health Problems Heat Up: Climate Change and the Public's Health

 (October 26, 2009, Washington, DC) — Trust for America's Health (TFAH) released a new report today that finds only five states have published a strategic climate change plan that includes a public health response.
 The five states include California, Maryland, New Hampshire, Virginia, and Washington.
 This includes planning for health challenges and emergencies expected to develop from natural disasters, pollution, and infectious diseases as temperatures and sea levels rise.

-Twenty-eight additional states have published a strategic climate change plan, but the plan does not include a public health response to climate change.
-Seventeen states, including Texas, have not published a strategic climate change plan.
+Twenty-eight additional states, including Colorado, have published a strategic climate change plan, but the plan does not include a public health response to climate change.
+Seventeen states have not published a strategic climate change plan.

 The Health Problems Heat Up: Climate Change and the Public's Health report examines U.S. planning for changing health threats posed by climate change, such as heat-related sickness, respiratory infections, natural disasters, changes to the food supply, and infectious diseases carried by insects.